FDio/csit/docs/report/introduction/test_scenarios_overview.rst

    run across a range of configurations.
 TRex is used as a traffic generator.

-#. **K8s Container/Pod Topologies Performance**: VPP container
-   performance tests using memif for interconnecting VPP-in- Container/Pod instances orchestrated by K8s integrated with `Ligato
-   <https://github.com/ligato>`_ for container networking.
-TRex is
-   used as a traffic generator.

 #. **DPDK Performance**: VPP uses DPDK to drive the NICs and physical
    interfaces.
 DPDK performance tests are used as a baseline to profile performance of the DPDK sub-system.
 Two DPDK applications